 Then add in interesting seed pods, like sweetgum and rose hips.
 Pinecones make a nice chunky addition.
 For more color, include berries such as beautyberry, holly, and pyracantha.
 You can include leaves, but many tend to fall apart quickly when dried.
 Look for thicker leaves, like leather-leaf viburnum and the lacy leaves of scented geraniums.

 Don’t forget the edible garden.
 Bay and sage leaves dry very well.
-Dried citrus peel and dried apple slices add fragrance and nice texture
+Dried citrus peel and dried apple slices also add fragrance and a nice texture

-Let’s face it, dinner doesn’t often come completely from the garden.
 It’s okay to add some extras to your homemade potpourri, too.
 Your local craft store probably has lots of potpourri standards like sandalwood chips and patchouli.
-Look for ingredients that will add some bulk to your potpourri mix.
+Don't hesitate to look for ingredients that will add some bulk to your potpourri mix.

 As woodsy as fresh potpourri can smell, it’s probably not enough of a fragrance for most people’s tastes and it won't fill a room with its aroma.
 That’s where essential oils and fixatives come in.

 A fixative is a substance that absorbs scented oils and hangs onto them for a long time.
 While it’s true that most of the ingredients in potpourri will absorb and hold scents, they can dissipate quickly.
 Some commonly used, long-lasting fixatives are orris root, from the Florentina iris, oakmoss, a lichen that grows on oak trees, and Vetiver root, a plant in the sweetgrass family.
 You can find most of these in craft stores and often in health food stores.

 As for essential oils, the selection is vast and so is the quality.
 Be sure to check the fragrance of the oil before buying it.
 Some are overpowering and others only remotely resemble their main ingredient.
 A more expensive but better quality oil will pay for itself by not needing to be reapplied every week.